Daniil Tarasov (ice hockey, born 1999): Professional

 Tarasov was selected 86th overall in the third round of the 2017 NHL Entry Draft by the Columbus Blue Jackets.
 On 10 September 2018, Tarasov made his professional debut for the Toros Neftekamsk of the Supreme Hockey League (VHL) in a 6–1 win against the KRS-BSU.
 On 9 January 2019, he recorded his first professional shutout in a 2–0 win against the Bars Kazan.
 In his Kontinental Hockey League (KHL) debut for the Salavat Yulaev, he recorded his first KHL shutout in a 3–0 win against the Admiral Vladivostok on 14 February 2019.
 He played 25 games with a 1.71 GAA and .928 SV% in his rookie professional season for the Toros, en route to winning Best Rookie in the VHL and a semi-final appearance in the 2019 Petrov Cup playoffs.
 After the 2018–19 season, the Salavat Yulaev offered him a contract in the KHL, however, Tarasov refused their offer.

 On 4 May 2019, the Columbus Blue Jackets signed Tarasov to a three-year entry-level contract.
 He was loaned to Ässät in Liiga for the 2019–20 season, playing 41 games with 2.72 GAA and a .899 SV%.
 Because of the COVID-19 pandemic, he split his time between Salavat Yulaev in the KHL and the Blue Jackets' AHL affiliate, the Cleveland Monsters.
-On 3 April 2021, he made his North American professional debut for the Monsters in a 4–2 win against the Grand Rapid Griffins.
-He missed time in the 2021–22 AHL season after testing positive for COVID-19.
+On 3 April 2021, he made his North American professional debut for the Monsters in a 4–2 win against the Grand Rapids Griffins.
+He missed time in the 2021–22 season after testing positive for COVID-19.

-Tarasov entered the 2021–22 AHL season as the Monsters' starting goaltender.
+Tarasov entered the 2021–22 season as the Monsters' starting goaltender.
 After both Blue Jackets goaltenders were out with an illness, on 2 December 2021, Tarasov made his NHL debut on an emergency call-up with 34 saves in a 3–2 loss against the Dallas Stars.

-Tarasov earned his first-career NHL win on October 23, 2022 in Madison Square Garden when the Blue Jackets defeated the New York Rangers 5–1.
+Tarasov earned his first-career NHL win on 23 October 2022, in Madison Square Garden when the Blue Jackets defeated the New York Rangers 5–1.
 He made 30 saves in the win.
 Tarasov is not the first Blue Jackets goalie to earn his first NHL win in MSG; his comes just under two years after Matīss Kivlenieks recorded his first NHL win in the same arena.
 Throughout the 2022–23 season, Tarasov has been splitting time between the Cleveland Monsters and Columbus Blue Jackets, backing up goalies Elvis Merzļikins and Joonas Korpisalo while they dealt with injury.
-On November 20, 2022, Tarasov made 47 saves in a 5–3 win against the Florida Panthers.
+On 20 November 2022, Tarasov made 47 saves in a 5–3 win against the Florida Panthers.
 This is tied for second most by a Blue Jackets rookie goalie in a single game and most saves in a game by a rookie NHL goaltender this season.

+On 26 June 2025, Tarasov was traded to the Florida Panthers, in exchange for a fifth-round pick in the 2025 NHL draft.